 A secure browser does much more than hide your browsing history.
 It also blocks third-party trackers and ads that collect your personal information to deliver targeted advertising.

 Also called a “safe browser” or “privacy browser,” a truly secure browser will integrate data protection mechanisms.
-For example, it might hide your IP address, block phishing, cross-site cookies, and more.
-The idea is to prevent fingerprinting (or unauthorized identification of you or your device), and thus block Big Tech’s attempts to monitor your online activity.
+For example, it might hide your IP address, or block phishing, cross-site cookies, and fingerprinting, all of which can slow (or stop) Big Tech’s attempts to monitor your online activity.

 Security vs. privacy